dodokek/BinaryTranslator/README.md

 ## Performance test
-Using <a href="https://githrsiub.com/dodokek/ProgrammingLanguage">my assembly work implementation</a> I wrote program, wich finds factorial 1000 times.
+Using <a href="https://githrsiub.com/dodokek/ProgrammingLanguage">my assembly work implementation</a> I wrote program, wich finds factorial.

 I executed it with my CPU work implementation on C. After that I executed it using my Binary translator.